DomoApps/domo-developer-portal/docs/Connectors/Custom-Connectors/help-and-support.md

 **What is the SLA for the review process turn-around time?**

 The SLA for the review process turn-around time is 30 days.
+However, the review process may take longer if there are significant issues that require customer feedback and changes.